Drunken Master: Plot

 Wong Fei-hung (sometimes dubbed as "Freddie Wong") is a young and mischievous son, who runs into a series of troubles.
-Firstly, he teaches an overbearing assistant martial arts teacher a lesson, and later makes advances on a woman to impress his friends, and is soundly thrashed by her older female guardian as a result; his shame is compounded when these two are later revealed to be his visiting aunt and cousin, whom he had not met before.
+Firstly, he teaches an overbearing assistant martial arts teacher a lesson, and later makes advances on a woman to impress his friends.
+He is consequently thrashed by her older female guardian.
+His shame is compounded when these two are later revealed to be his visiting aunt and cousin, whom he had not met before.
 Lastly, he beats up a hooligan, who turns out to be the son of an influential man in town.
 His father decides to punish him for his behavior by making him train harder in martial arts.
 Wong's father arranges for Beggar So to train his son in martial arts.

 Beggar So has a reputation for crippling his students during training so Wong flees from home in an attempt to escape his punishment.
-Penniless, Wong stops at a restaurant and tries to con a fellow patron into offering him a free meal.
+Penniless, Wong stops at a restaurant and tries to trick a fellow patron into offering him a free meal.
 As Wong was about to leave after his meal, he discovers that the man is actually the owner of the restaurant.
 He fights with the owner's lackeys in an attempt to escape.
 An old drunkard nearby is drawn into the fight and helps him escape.
 The drunkard turns out to be Beggar So (who is known in some versions of the film as Sam Seed, So-Hi or Su Hua-chi), the Drunken Master.
 Beggar So forces Wong into his brutal and rigorous training programme, but he flees again to avoid the torturous training and runs into the notorious killer Yim Tit-sam (known in some versions as Thunderfoot or Thunderleg) by accident.